nitinprakash96/nitinprakash96.github.io/_posts/2017-07-19-Why-I-Chose-Jekyll.markdown

 layout:     post
 title:      Why I chose Jekyll over Hugo and WordPress
 author:     Nitin Prakash
-tags: 		  post
-subtitle:   Entering the world of blogging
+summary:   Entering the world of blogging
 category:   Blog
 ---
 <!-- Start Writing Below in Markdown -->

-## What is Jekyll, Hugo and WordPress?
+### What is Jekyll, Hugo and WordPress?